JadenBryant/pa-9-the-second/README.md

+## PA9 for WSU CPT122 clas
+Made by students in Lab Section 9
+* Daniel Bereza
+* Tim Xu
+* Jaden Bryant
+* Jackson Lusk

+Control with arrow keys and try to finish the platforming as fast as you can

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.